 Before you decide to 3D print (or even design your model), you should know the basic guidelines for your printing material of choice.
 You can find specific information about the required wall thickness for each material in our material design guides.

-3D prints are created layer by layer so, with a hollow interior, it means that 3D printing materials can get trapped inside the object.
-Escape holes are recommended for getting ‘trapped’ 3D printing material out of your 3D print.
+3D prints are created layer by layer which means that material will get trapped inside the object.
+We recommend foreseeing escape holes are recommended for getting ‘trapped’ 3D printing material out of your 3D print.

 Now the questions remain how many escape holes a print needs and how big they need to be.
 And once again there is no universal answer to this: it all depends on the 3D printing material and the size of your print.